Veterinary nurses work in a supportive role carrying out a range of tasks aimed at improving animal health and welfare

 Veterinary nurses are one of two key professional roles delivering medical care to animals, the other being veterinary surgeons.
 To be a veterinary nurse, you'll need to have successfully completed a course accredited by the Royal College of Veterinary Surgeons (RCVS).

-As a veterinary nurse, you'll be involved in hands-on nursing care of a range of animals, providing both emergency and routine healthcare.
-You'll work alongside veterinary surgeons to promote animal health and welfare through responsible ownership, and play a key role in the education of pet owners.
+As a veterinary nurse, you'll be involved in the hands-on nursing care of a range of animals, providing both emergency and routine healthcare.
+You'll work alongside veterinary surgeons to promote animal health and welfare through responsible ownership and play a key role in the education of pet owners.

-- General practice (first opinion): first line care of animals including vaccinating, neutering, worming, health checking and diagnosing diseases.
+- general practice (first opinion) - first-line care of animals including vaccinating, neutering, worming and health checking

 As a veterinary nurse, you'll need to:

 - provide nursing care to hospitalised patients, including patient monitoring and health checking, feeding, grooming and walking animals